StevenLwcz/StevenLwcz.github.io/_posts/2023-03-05-GDB-Improved-Register-Window-For-RISC-V-Assembler.md

 ### Conclusion

 This post shows how to write a register window for RISC-V which matches features you would find in a modern IDE, allowing greater ease when debugging assembler.
 Reading registers in Python in GDB is straightforward and formatting  (hex, binary) is pretty easy.
 There is not much code because we are building up on and refining patterns from previous posts.
+The next post will mention floating point registers in RISV-V.

-Check out other GDB programs for ARM on my github repository.
+Check out other GDB Python programs for ARM on my github repository.
 Happy assembler debugging,